justtheimpaler/k2/maven/git-releases-using-maven.md

 - Then, it will switch versions and tag the repo.
 That is:
     - a) Will remove the `-SNAPSHOT` part of the version in the pom.xml file and will commit and push this change to the repository
     - b) Will create a Git tag with in the form of `application-version` (as in "myapp-4.3.15").
 No SNAPSHOT here.
-    - c) Will increase the version number to the next snapshot version (as in "4.3.16-SNAPSHOT") and will commit this change to the git repository
+    - c) Will increase the version number to the next snapshot version (as in "4.3.16-SNAPSHOT") and will commit this change to the git repository.
+The patch moved from 15 to 16 now.

 That's it.

 After the release is performed in Git the source code will be using the next snapshot version, and the git repository will have a commit for the release version that will be tagged appropriately.

-At this point any automated build tool can now go to the Git repository search for the tagged release, retrieve the source code, build it and publish it in a registry.
+At this point any automated build tool can now go to the Git repository search for the tagged release, retrieve the source code, build and publish it in a registry.

 Again, this functionality does not publish to a registry, it only manages the version and tags in Git.